Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations

-{\bf Abstract.} Andrews put some restrictions on the Rogers--Ramanujan--Gordon type partitions, and give fruitful results, Kursungoz and kim and Yee make them complete.
-In this paper, we will construct a bijection between lattice paths with three kinds of unitary steps and Rogers--Ramanujan--Gordon type partition.
-By this bijection we can give some results about the lattice paths which are equinumerous with Andrews' partitions sets.
+{\bf Abstract.} Andrews imposed parity restrictions on the Rogers–Ramanujan–Gordon type partitions, yielding fruitful results.
+These results were later, advanced by Kur\c{s}ung\"{o}z, Kim, and Yee.
+In this paper, we construct a bijection between lattice paths with three kinds of unitary steps and the Rogers--Ramanujan--Gordon type partitions.
+We give some results involving parity considerations on lattice paths by this bijection which are Andrews' partition results counterpart.
 We also give some new results on lattice paths.